createlogic/Web-Front-end-Development-Guidelines/coding.md

 Coding Standards & Guidelines
 =========
-The section would drill deep into best practices & standards on `HTML`, `CSS` & `JavaScript` separately.
-It would also cover code linting and validating HTML, CSS & JavaScript using [Grunt Task Runner](http://gruntjs.com/).
+The section would set a standard starting point for best practices & standards on `HTML`, `CSS` & `JavaScript` separately.
+It would also cover how to use [Grunt Task Runner](http://gruntjs.com/) for code linting, validating, compressing and other automation tasks for repetitive operations for packaging HTML, CSS & JavaScript .

 There is an easy to follow [guide](http://gruntjs.com/getting-started) to install Grunt & associated contributed modules using [NodeJS](http://nodejs.org/) package manager.

 ##Separation of Concerns